mapsteps/customizer-reset/readme.txt

 Contributors: davidvongries
 Tags: Customizer Reset, Customizer, Reset, Customizer Export, Customizer Import, Export, Import Requires at least: 4.0
-Tested up to: 5.9
+Tested up to: 6.1
 Stable tag: 1.1.5
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Reset, Export & Import the WordPress customizer settings with a simple click of a button.
+Easily reset, export, and import your WordPress Customizer settings with just one click of a button.

 **Features:**

-* Reset Customizer Settings
+* Reset Customizer settings
-* Export Customizer Settings
+* Export Customizer settings
-* Import Customizer Settings
+* Import Customizer settings

-= Reset Customizer =
+= Reset the WordPress Customizer =

-You have made changes in the customizer and want to start fresh without undoing each setting individually?
+You have made changes in the Customizer and want to start fresh without undoing each setting individually?
 We've got you covered!
-Reset the WordPress customizer with a simple click of a button.
+Reset the WordPress Customizer with a simple click of a button.

-= Export & Import =
+= Export & import Customizer settings =

-Take a snapshot and export your customizer settings with just a click.
+Take a snapshot and export your Customizer settings with just a click.

-Customizer Reset allows you to take a snapshot and export/import your customizer settings from directly within the WordPress customizer.
-This can be useful if you want to migrate your customizer settings to a different WordPress installation or child-theme.
+The Customizer Reset plugin allows you to take a snapshot and export/import your settings from directly within the WordPress Customizer.
+This can be useful if you want to migrate your Customizer settings to a different WordPress installation or child-theme.

 = Compatible Themes =